rustfs/docs.rustfs.com/docs/features/data-lake/index.md

 ## Performance

-Modern data lakes require a level of performance, and even more importantly, performance at scale that the old Hadoop-era commodity stores could only dream of.
-RustFS has proven in multiple benchmarks that it outperforms Hadoop, and migration paths are well documented.
-This means query engines (Spark, Presto, Trino, Snowflake, Microsoft SQL Server, Teradata, etc.) perform better.
-This also includes your AI/ML platforms - from MLflow to Kubeflow.
+Modern data lakes require high performance.
+RustFS benchmarks demonstrate superior performance compared to legacy Hadoop systems, improving query engine (Spark, Presto, Trino, Snowflake, SQL Server, Teradata) and AI/ML platform (MLflow, Kubeflow) efficiency.

-We publish our benchmarks for the world to see and make them reproducible.
-Learn how we achieved 325 GiB/s (349 GB/s) on GET and 165 GiB/s (177 GB/s) on PUT with just 32 off-the-shelf NVMe SSD nodes in this article.
+Benchmarks show 325 GiB/s (349 GB/s) on GET and 165 GiB/s (177 GB/s) on PUT with 32 NVMe SSD nodes.

 ## Lightweight

-RustFS's server binary is < 100 MB in its entirety.
-Despite its power, it's robust enough to run in data centers but still small enough to live comfortably at the edge.
-There's no such alternative in the Hadoop world.
-For enterprises, this means your S3 applications can access data anywhere with the same API.
-By implementing RustFS edge locations and replication capabilities, we can capture and filter data at the edge and deliver it to the parent cluster for aggregation and further analytical implementation.
+The RustFS server binary is < 100 MB.
+It is robust enough for data centers and lightweight enough for the edge.
+Enterprises can access data anywhere with the same S3 API.
+RustFS edge locations and replication capabilities allow data capture and filtering at the edge before aggregation.

 ## Decomposition

-Modern data lakes extend the decomposition capabilities that broke up Hadoop.
-Modern data lakes have high-speed query processing engines and high-throughput storage.
-Modern data lakes are too large to fit in databases, so data resides in object storage.
-This way, databases can focus on query optimization functionality and outsource storage functionality to high-speed object storage.
-By keeping subsets of data in memory and leveraging features like predicate pushdown (S3 Select) and external tables - query engines have greater flexibility.
+Modern data lakes separate compute and storage.
+High-speed query processing engines outsource storage to high-throughput object storage like RustFS.
+By keeping subsets of data in memory and leveraging features like predicate pushdown (S3 Select) and external tables, query engines gain flexibility.

 ## Open Source

-Enterprises that adopted Hadoop did so out of preference for open source technology.
-As the logical successor - enterprises want their data lakes to be open source as well.
-This is why Iceberg is thriving and why Databricks open-sourced Delta Lake.

-The capabilities, freedom from lock-in, and comfort that come from tens of thousands of users have real value.
-RustFS is also 100% open source, ensuring organizations can stay true to their goals when investing in modern data lakes.
+Open source is a key driver for data lake adoption.
+RustFS is 100% open source, ensuring freedom from lock-in.

 ## Rapid Growth